Ready to Plan Your Winter Campervan Trip?

 Have you ever tried winter campervan camping?
 If you haven’t yet, you should!
-It’s an entirely different experience from the busy summer months, especially in the Rocky Mountains—everyone needs to wake up to snowy peaks and evergreen trees at least once in their life.
+It’s an entirely different experience from the busy summer months, especially in the Rocky Mountains or on Vancouver Island — everyone needs to wake up to snowy peaks, evergreen trees or ocean at least once in their life.

 We know cold weather camping might sound overwhelming and uncomfortable at first, but with the right gear and a campervan equipped for winter weather and cold temperatures (like ours!) it’s an experience you won’t forget.

-The Rockies are a whole new world to explore in the winter.
+It’s a whole new world to explore this winter.
 Swap hiking boots for snowshoes to explore the trails or hit the slopes during the day and enjoy a little apres ski fun at night.
+Escape the snow and become one with a rainforest.
 Trust us.
 You’ll love it.

 We make winter camping just as good as the summertime.
-When renting a Karma campervan there’s no need for sleeping bags, our campervans come with all the bedding you need including a super warm duvet to stay cozy, as well as a heater to really warm things up.
+When renting a Karma campervan there’s no need for sleeping bags, our campervans come with all the bedding you need including a super warm duvet to stay cozy, as well as a built in heater to really warm things up (note: we do suggest staying in campgrounds or have the ability to plug the van in every couple of days to keep the batteries full).
 Of course, you’ll need to pack more layers than you do for summer-season camping, but our campervans have ample storage to keep everything tidy and tucked out of the way.

 We might be biased, but our previous guests agree that Karma has the best winter campervan options.
 All you need is hot coffee to start your day—oh wait!
 We provide that too.

 With so many great options, how do you choose?
 We’re avid outdoors people here at Karma, so it’s an easy decision for us to make.
-If you’re on the fence, here’s some reasons why you should choose a campervan for your Rocky Mountain getaway.
+If you’re on the fence, here’s some reasons why you should choose a campervan for your Western Canadian getaway.

 We love that our home base is so close to the Rocky Mountains in the big city of Calgary and we’ve made it our mission to show Karma guests what all the hype is about.
 Choose from one of these many winter campgrounds just a short drive from Calgary.
 You won’t want to head home at the end of your road trip.